aviatesk/EscapeAnalysis.jl/README.md

 ```
 `ϕ1 = %5` and `ϕ2 = %6` are aliased and thus `ReturnEscape` imposed on `%8 = Base.getfield(%6, :x)::String` (corresponding to `y = ϕ1[]`)
 needs to be propagated to `Base.setfield!(%5, :x, _3)::String` (corresponding to `ϕ2[] = x`).
-In order for such escape information to be propagated correctly, the analysis needs to
+In order for such escape information to be propagated correctly, the analysis should recognize that
-recognize that the _predecessors_ of `ϕ1` and `ϕ2` can be aliased and equalized their escape information.
+the _predecessors_ of `ϕ1` and `ϕ2` can be aliased and make sure new escape information propagates to be shared among them.

 One interesting property of such aliasing information is that it is not known at "usage" site
 but can only be derived at "definition" site (as aliasing is conceptually equivalent to assignment),